Before Your Arrival at FHWS

 For more information, please see the providers’ websites:

 All students studying in Germany need a valid health insurance which is recognized in Germany.
-Without a valid health insurance, you cannot enroll at FHWS!

 - In Germany, there are two different types of health insurance: public and private health insurance.
 Until the age of 30, or the 14th semester, you have to be insured with a public health insurance.